 MI has helped millions become homeowners by enhancing their ability to obtain a mortgage with a down payment of less than 20 percent in an affordable way by reducing the risk of their loans.
-In the past year, USMI member companies have helped more than half a million homeowners (700,000) purchase or refinance a mortgage.
-USMI estimates that nearly half of those served by MI were first-time homebuyers and more than a third (37%) were borrowers with incomes below \$75,000.
+In the past year, USMI member companies have helped more than half a million homeowners purchase or refinance a mortgage.
+USMI estimates that nearly half of those served by MI were first-time homebuyers and approximately 40 percent were borrowers with incomes below \$75,000.
 About \$500 billion in GSE mortgages currently outstanding have protection from MI coverage, reducing taxpayer exposure to mortgage losses in the event of another housing downturn.
-Mortgage insurers have covered over \$50 billion in claims on GSE loans since the GSEs entered conservatorship, resulting in a substantial savings to taxpayers.
+Mortgage insurers have covered over \$44 billion in claims on GSE loans since the GSEs entered conservatorship, resulting in a substantial savings to taxpayers.

-Making Housing Finance More Sustainable With Front End Risk Sharing end risk sharing can help make housing finance more sustainable and affordable, see the USMI Fact Sheet here.
+Making Housing Finance More Sustainable With Front End Risk Sharing

 PMIERs create the strong foundation for efforts to further "de-risk" the GSEs through expanded use of private capital with MI.
 When combined with new master policies, PMIERs set the stage for MI to provide deeper cover through front-end risk sharing.
-For more details on how front
+For more details on how front end risk sharing can help make housing finance more sustainable and affordable, see the USMI Fact Sheet here.